 Face-coverings and masks are also an important part in the fight against the spread of COVID-19 and the Department of Education recommends that face coverings should be worn by all adults and students in all communal areas and corridors.
 Students must therefore wear their face coverings at all times unless eating on yards at breaktime, seated to eat in the dining or main hall at lunchtime or during PE lessons.

 This World Health Organisation infographic on the essential do’s and don’ts is very useful.
 The graphic – which can be freely downloaded and printed for children – also shows how to properly wear, adjust and care for your mask.

 Schools are required to offer all students three Lateral Flow Device tests over the next two weeks.
 It is our intention to offer the inital test from 3 March to support the safe return of students on 8 March.
 The remaining two test(s) will take place during the first week back to school.
 Rapid testing using LFDs support the return to face-to-face education by helping to identify people who are infectious but not have any symptoms.

 To find out more information please refer to the Coronavirus Update letter dated 28 February 2021.

-Some autistic children and young people may find the home testing kit distressing, so this handy guide gives advice on how to prepare your child for the test and how to conduct the test.
+Some children and young people with autism may find the home testing kit distressing, so this handy guide gives advice on how to prepare your child for the test and how to conduct the test.